 If you notice, you will see that all the duplicate rows in your initial datasheet have been removed.
 For example, the row having ID – 1001, Name – Jack, and Major Course – Finance is only in row 5 in your final output whereas it was in multiple rows in the initial datasheet ( Row 5, Row 9, and Row 11).

-Read More: How to Remove Duplicate Rows in Excel (3 Ways)
+Read More: How to Remove Duplicate Names in Excel